And before we go on, his apparently fiendish name is basically pronounced ‘coor-shone’…)

-At just 25 years old, Francis created Jean-Paul Gaultier Le Mâle, which remains a global bestseller today; others include Iris Nobile for Acqua di Parma, Lanvin Rumeur, multi-award-winning Elie Saab Le Parfum, and recently, a duo of fragrances for the newly-revived Carven perfume house.
-Since he first began as a perfumer Francis has been taking risks, delighting our senses – and winning awards, too.
+At just 25 years old, Francis created Jean-Paul Gaultier Le Mâle, which remains a global bestseller today; others include Iris Nobile for Acqua di Parma, Lanvin Rumeur, multi-award-winning Elie Saab Le Parfum, and a duo of fragrances for the newly-revived Carven perfume house.
+Since he first began as a perfumer Francis has been taking risks, delighting our senses – and winning awards.

 His career ‘aha’ moment came at the age of 13 or 14, playing with his sister who – as teenage girls do – had a little collection of sample bottles.
 ‘She was into the bottles and I was into what was inside.’
 When Francis told his parents he wanted to be a perfumer, they were apparently relieved.
-‘Before that, I wanted to be a ballet dancer…’ (He went on to train at ISIPCA, Paris’s perfume school, and now works at Takasago.)
+‘Before that, I wanted to be a ballet dancer…’ (He went on to train at ISIPCA, Paris’s perfume school.)

 The ‘day job’ of creating some of the world’s best-known fragrances, however, has enabled French-Armenian Francis to fulfil his dream, building one of the most interesting perfume houses around: his signature Maison Francis Kurkdjian.

-Aqua Vitae, a recent launch, is ‘the idea of sensuality,’ explains Francis.
-Pulsing with warmth, the inspiration for this scent came from the island of Formentera.
+Aqua Vitae – which most definitely falls into that category – is ‘the idea of sensuality,’ explains Francis.
+Pulsing with warmth, the inspiration for this scent came from the island of Formentera, where he pretty much spends his summer holidays on a motorbike.
 (For insurance purposes, Francis revealed to us, he’s not allowed to ride motorcycles in cities, but only in places with a population of less than 10,000!)
 The combination of the heat, contrasting with cooling air on his face, inspired this perfect balance between masculine and feminine elements.
 For Francis, ‘it’s the scent that represents the attraction between two people: between “you and me.”‘ So in Aqua Vitae, you’ll find Sicilian mandarin and Calabrian lemon, a soft, luminous synthetic called hedione, underpinned by guaiac wood, vanilla and tonka.

-We’re fans of Francis Kurkdjian‘s irreverence; who else would offer bottles of scented laundry detergent (albeit a rarefied version, scented with sparkling Sicilian lemon) alongside a limited edition exquisite Louis Crystal bottles to celebrate 10 years of custom-made perfumes: 20 numbered and decorated bottles, capped with platinum or gold…?
-(They’ll set you back $11,000 – though just $2,200 for a refill – and are unnamed: each purchaser can choose the name, which will be engraved upon their bottle…) And yes: if money’s no object (or you can get your hands on at least 15,000 euros), Francis creates bespoke fragrances, too.
-(On the right is his Parisian flagship store – though Maison Francis Kurkdjian can be found in many of the world’s leading perfumeries…)
+We love his irreverence; who else would offer bottles of scented laundry detergent (albeit a version scented with sparkling Sicilian lemon) alongside limited edition exquisite Louis Crystal bottles to celebrate 10 years of custom-made perfumes: 20 numbered and decorated bottles, capped with platinum or gold…?
+(They cost a fairly heart-stopping $11,000 – just $2,200 for a refill – and each purchaser could choose the name, to be engraved upon their bottle.)

-As Francis himself greets visitors to his website, ‘Welcome to a world of refinement and sensuality.
+As Francis himself greets visitors to his website (which also offers soothing background music): ‘Welcome to a world of refinement and sensuality.
 Maison Francis Kurkdjian houses a unique collection, with a rarely matched quest for sophistication and elegance.
 Our luxury is a commitment to quality and authentic know-how, from the selection of the purest and rarest essential oils, to the infinite attention to every detail.’

-And we’ll leave (almost) the last word to Francis, too.
+And we’ll leave (almost) the last word to the perfumer himself, too.
 He explains: ‘Maison Francis Kurkdjian is my way to express what I think about the world of fragrances, it is my take on luxury.
 It is nurtured from my background as a perfumer and a composer, my artistic sensibility and sensitivity.’

 Fact: however you pronounce his name, the man’s a genius.